evanpepper/Mycobacterium_PreR/README.md

 2. Install dependencies for each R Markdown file, found at the beginning of each script.

 3. Run the R Markdown file, either cell by cell or all at once.
-Figures will be deposited into figures/ and generated results will appear in data/
+Figures will be deposited into `figures/` and generated results will appear in `data/`

 ## Citation

-*(Add citation once manuscript is published or available as a preprint.)*
+*(DOI)*

 ## Contact